mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

     vw-varinfo -P '--l1 0.0005 -c --passes 40' data.train

-# More detailed contrived example
+# Sanity check of vw-varinfo using a contrived example

-Here's a contrived example showing how vw-varinfo performs on a (contrived) perfect linear model
+Here's a contrived example showing how vw-varinfo performs on a (contrived) perfect linear model.

 Step 1) we write a script that generates 5 random variables named 'a' through 'e' each with a random value in the interval [0 ..
-1) then it calculates the label y, as:
+1] then it calculates the label y, as:

     y = a + 2*b + 3*c + 4*d + 5*e

-Obviously, 'e' is 5 times more important than 'a' in affecting the value of y.
+Obviously, 'e' is 5 times more "important" than 'a' in affecting the value of y.

 Step 2) Running vw-varinfo we get:

-    $ vw-varinfo ../y=atoe-1to5
+    $ vw-varinfo  y=atoe-1to5.train
     FeatureName        HashVal   MinVal   MaxVal    Weight   RelScore
     ^e                  180798     0.00     1.00   +5.0000    100.00%
     ^d                  193030     0.00     1.00   +4.0000     80.00%